uchicago-mscapp-projects/the-cody-bills/README.md

 4)  If you want to recreate the intermediate steps

     a) To collect the Bills we used for Pennsylvania and Texas, run ``python -m cody_bills.data_extraction.scraper``
+        <em>Note:</em> For both states, text/html were available, but the code for pdfs is included in the implementation.
+This code was used to provide the sample for Illinois that is available in the data_extraction directory, along with samples for Pennsylvania and Texas.
+The scraper file runs for more than an hour or until the apikey runs out of requests, so an alternative is to change line 217 to "for page in range(X):" where X is a reduced amount of pages to request from the Open States API.
+Each page has 20 bills

     b) To clean the bills and conduct the text analysis (word-clouds and Energy Policy index calculation), run ``python -m cody_bills.Text_Preprocessing.text_analysis``

     c) To clean up the energy indicators data and save it, run ``python -m cody_bills.energy_states.eia_clean``.
 To generate the graphs comparing the states across several Energy policy indicators and save them into figures, first ``pip3 install -U kaleido``, second in cody_bills/energy_states/energy_dataviz.py uncomment lines 189-192, and third run ``python -m cody_bills.energy_states.energy_dataviz``.
-Note: to run the the app.py you do not need to generate the bar graphs, those 3 steps are only if the user wishes to save new png bar graphs in cody_bills/energy_states/eia_states_figures for reference.
+Note: to run the the app.py you do not need to generate the bar graphs via these steps, these 3 steps are only if the user wishes to save new png bar graphs in cody_bills/energy_states/eia_states_figures for reference.

 ## Interacting with the Dashboard